SAP-archive/teched2020-DAT260/exercises/ex0/README.md

 # Getting Started

 This section should get you started by going through all technical pre-requisites.
-Additionally you will be introduced to the dataset and some background information and material will be given
+Additionally you will be introduced to the dataset and some background information and material will be given.

 ## Setup SAP HANA Cloud Trial Instance <a name="subex1"></a>
 - create instance